-Nicole Cabral, Associate Director of Public Engagement, manages the Public Engagement team in the development and execution of projects on a variety of local and national issues.
+Nicole Cabral, Associate Director for New York Engagement Programs, manages the Public Engagement team in the development and execution of projects on a variety of local and national issues.

 Nicole’s over twenty years of experience and passion for community development and civic engagement began while interning with the White House’s Council on Environmental Quality and the United Nations Development Programme.
 She oversaw the Equal Rights Center’s civil rights advocacy program and coordinated investigations exposing systemic housing discrimination.
 In 2011, she co-directed AfroBrazilFest, a week-long cultural festival in the Washington, D.C. area for the United Nations’ International Year for People of African Descent.